What is droopy eyelid?

 - There are also symptoms of eye infection, including pain and redness, fever, bulging eyes, or movement difficulty

+Ptosis usually occurs in adults due to a dysfunction of the muscle that lifts the lid.
 Eyelid ptosis can be hereditary (congenital ptosis), which affects a person from birth and means there is a defect with the levator muscle which raises the eyelids.
-Congenital ptosis can be mild or severe, but if left untreated then a person can suffer permanent damage to vision.
+Congenital ptosis can be mild or severe, but if left untreated, a person can suffer permanent damage to vision.

 Many cases of Ptosis are age-related and can easily be diagnosed by comparing your current eyelid appearance with past pictures of yourself to decide whether the droopiness has worsened steadily over time.

 However, in other cases of the condition a doctor is required to properly diagnose it and refer a patient for treatment.
 Your GP will first go over all the symptoms you are experiencing and ask about medical history, including whether Ptosis or other muscle diseases runs in the family.
 Afterwards, a physical examination will take place to examine the eye area.
 Where anything abnormal is found, you may need to undergo further diagnostic tests, such as CT or MRI scans.

 Where muscle weakness is also found, the doctor may recommend undergoing a blood test to determine whether you have Myasthenia Gravis, which is a rare condition affecting how the muscles respond to nerve messages and can therefore affect the eyelid muscles, amongst others.

 How is Ptosis treated?